Your caption here

 Meet the Team

-Mrs Fabian is the school’s special educational needs co-ordinator (SENCO).
+Mrs Fabian is the school’s special educational needs and disabilities co-ordinator (SENDCo).
 She carries responsibility for whole school leadership of SEND and raising the standard of teaching, learning, achievement and attainment for SEND pupils.
 She is responsible for implementing the day to day operation of the school’s SEND policy within the SEND Code of Practice.
-She leads and manages the deployment of the SEND Team and is the first key contact for parents and outside agencies.
+She leads and manages the deployment of the SEND Team and is the first key contact for teachers in supporting their pupils as well as outside agencies.

 Ms McFarlane – Headteacher